Skip to content

 Labor Estimation by Panel

 Labor per panel depends on complexity, not just size.
-Flat panels like hoods and roofs are faster per square foot than panels with recesses, curves, and body lines.
+Flat panels like hoods and roofs install faster per square foot than panels with recesses, curves, and body lines.

 PanelComplexityHours per Panel